Nevada

 Voters who vote in person will have two options:

-Early Voting: The Presidential Preference Primary will be held on February 6, 2024.
-Early voting begins on January 27, 2024 and runs through February 2, 2024.
-The June Primary Election will be held on June 11, 2024.
-Early voting begins on May 25, 2024 and runs through June 7, 2024.
-The General Election will be held on November 5, 2024.
-Early voting begins on October 19, 2024 and runs through November 1, 2024.
+Early Voting: Early voting begins on October 19, 2024 and runs through November 1, 2024 for the November 5, 2024 general election.
 Days and hours of operation vary by county.
 A list of early voting polling places by county can be found here.

 Where You Can Vote